raydac/java-prolog-parser/README.md

       }
 ```

-# Usage from Maven
+# How to use with Maven
-Since 1.3.1 version the Prolog Parser is accessible in the Maven Central and you can add it as a dependency into your pom.xml
+Since 1.3.1 version the Prolog Parser has been published through Maven Central and you can add it as a dependency into your pom.xml
 ```
 <dependency>
    <groupId>com.igormaznitsa</groupId>